fluidself/fluidself.org/_books/self-help/the-sovereign-man.md

 The way that a person spends their time represents much more than values or priorities: it's a mirror of themselves.

 Learning to properly manage your time is like killing two birds with one stone.
 First, you become more productive because your efforts are now concentrated on higher priority tasks.
-Second--and more importantly--people begin to perceive you differently.
+Second—and more importantly—people begin to perceive you differently.
 This shifts the social dynamic.
 While previously others felt that your time and attention were infinite, they now realize that you have more important things to do and can't indefinitely be at someone else's disposal.
 People notice that you've got more important things to do.
 They see that you don't get involved in petty intrigues.
 They see that you're always busy, cutting people out by moving your attention elsewhere.
 They might not know what exactly it is that you're occupied with, but they sense that it must be something more important than them.
 This behavior earns you more respect from others.

 Making time scarce automatically forces me to work on higher priorities tasks first, followed by any other ones later.

 Using time as a weapon is an extremely powerful psychological tool.
 But before you can utilize this potent tool you must be aware of certain conditions.
 The first is that you must own your time and utilize it correctly.
 Instead of always being available to others, others must feel they have to work for your scarce time.
 The second is that the other person must have demand for your time.
 It makes no difference whatsoever if you suddenly decide to stop calling some girl who doesn't even know you exist, or one who hates your guts.
 You can't take away something that wasn't really valued in the first place.
 The third condition is that you must initially withdraw your time when someone is interested in it.
 If you're super-available in the first place, then you can't punish someone by becoming unavailable.
 The same goes for reward.
 The power rests in changing from being available to unavailable or vice versa.

-**STANDARDS**
+### STANDARDS

 Possessing standards is important because they establish you as a high value man in two crucial ways.
 First, by serving as a filter, standards force you to be more selective with the kind of people and places that you bless with your valuable time and attention.
 Second, by erecting standards you effectively change how others perceive you.
 That's because others notice that your time and attention are now scarcer, instead of being seemingly unlimited.
 They notice that you no longer spend your valuable time with just anyone.
 People are thus forced to fight for your time and attention if they don't want to be left out.

-**INTERVIEWER**
+### INTERVIEWER

-When you interview someone before demonstrating interest, you immediately sub-communicate that you're not just a person who deals with anyone--you have standards.
+When you interview someone before demonstrating interest, you immediately sub-communicate that you're not just a person who deals with anyone—you have standards.
 And, unless a person passes specific standards, that person isn't worth your valuable time or interest.

 One of the chief attributes of the interviewing mindset is that the person who's doing the interviewing is rarely easily impressed or quickly satisfied.
 The interviewer will most likely find himself in a position of skepticism or doubt.

 Interviewing, negotiating, and the ability to walk away if things don't work out in your favor form a very potent weapon for the interviewing mindset.
 It's a preemptive psychological weapon against your adversary.
 The actual questions that you ask matter less than the very fact that it's you who's interviewing someone else, and not the other way around.
 It shows that you're the chooser.
 Choosers are extremely high value.

-**ENTITLEMENT**
+### ENTITLEMENT

 One thing I always noticed about high value men is that they possess this inherent sense of entitlement to everything, most commonly information, money, and women.
 They don't need to convince themselves that something belongs to them: they know it belongs to them.
 After feeling entitled to something, obtaining it is all but automatic; all that's left is to physically go out and get it.
 Once you get comfortable with entitlement, the rest usually just follows.
 It's like putting yourself on autopilot on the way to success.

-**CONFIDENCE**
+### CONFIDENCE

 Confidence is one of the most attractive traits that a man can have.
 It really lets you get away with virtually anything.
 Confidence is the triumph of action over thought.